-If losing weight were easy, more than two-thirds of Americans wouldn't be overweight and the 64 billion dollar weight loss industry would probably be out of biz too.
-Unfortunately, the facts are indisputable: To most, a chili-cheese omelet is more delicious than an veggie egg-white omelet, French fries taste better than side salads and chicken is yummier when battered and fried.
+If losing weight were easy, more than two-thirds of Americans wouldn't be overweight and the 72 billion dollar weight-loss industry would probably be out of business too.
+Unfortunately, the facts are indisputable: To many, a chili-cheese omelet is more delicious than a veggie egg-white omelet, French fries taste better than side salads and chicken is tastier when battered and fried.

-On the other hand, being a healthy weight feels better than being overweight.
-And a healthy weight is a lot easier to accomplish when the right choices become second nature.
+A healthy weight is a lot easier to accomplish when the right choices become second nature.
 In other words, weight-loss goals are more achievable when healthy choices turn into healthy habits.
-Here are 10 habits that can make you fat and are worth breaking.
+Here are 12 that might make you gain fat — and are worth breaking up with pronto.

 "If you blow a meal, it is not a free pass to blow the rest of the day."